 So, assuming your design is spot-on, your next step is to get your words exactly right.

 That means using YOUR words.
-Because when someone’s stumbling through a dozen websites looking for what they need, they get cranky, distracted and unsure.… Keep reading
+Because when someone’s stumbling through a dozen websites looking for what they need, they get cranky, distracted and unsure.
+There are so many choices out there, how can they be sure yours is the right one?… Keep reading

 If you have a website, you know what SEO stands for and chances are you even know a thing or two about precisely how to optimize your site for search engines, even if you outsource all the work.

 But getting found is only the beginning.
 Because there are a ton of websites people could explore when they Google something, people are quick to leave your site if it doesn’t feel right.